500 Tesco website jobs under threat

 Tesco Direct closure puts 500 jobs at risk

-Tesco plans to close its Tesco Direct website that sells general merchandise, putting 500 workers at risk of redundancy.
+Tesco plans to close its Tesco Direct website that sells general merchandise, putting 500 jobs at risk.

 The retailer said the non-food website was a "small, loss-making part of the business" and had "no route to profitability".